flosell/iam-policy-json-to-terraform/README.md

 web-e2e                        Run end to end tests for web version (requires web-build) web-serve                      Serve the web version on a local development server
 ```

+#### Web Development

+To develop the web-frontend, you'll need to first compile the JavaScript version of `iam-policy-json-to-terraform`.
+`make web-build` will do that, generating a `web.js` file.
+Include it and it'll expose a `convert(policyName,jsonString)` function in the global namespace.

+Currently, the complete web-frontend is plain HTML, JS and CSS, all within `web/index.html`.
+Edit or refine as needed.

+End-To-End Tests for the web frontend exist as [`TestCafe`](https://testcafe.io/) tests in `web_test.js` and can be run using `make web-e2e`.